-Electricity Distribution and Transmission owns or operates 2 hydroelectric plants, 12 solar sites, and 20 dieselgenerating plants with an aggregate nameplate capacity of 47-MW in Alberta, the Yukon and Northwest Territories.
+Electricity Distribution and Transmission owns or operates 2 hydroelectric plants, 12 solar sites, and 20 dieselgenerating plants and 6 mobile generating units, with an aggregate nameplate capacity of 48-MW in Alberta, the Yukon and Northwest Territories.

-The hydroelectric assets include one facility in Whitehorse and one in Jasper that each generate 1.4-MW of hydroelectric power.
-The solar sites in Alberta include rooftop and ground mounted solar sites including the Fort Chipewyan Solar Project, the largest off-grid solar project in Canada, and Old Crow Solar project, the most northerly off-grid solar project.
+The hydroelectric assets include one facility in Whitehorse, Yukon, and one in Jasper, Alberta, that each generate 1.4-MW of hydroelectric power.
+The solar sites in Alberta include rooftop and ground mounted solar sites, including the Fort Chipewyan Solar Project, the largest off-grid solar project in Canada, and Old Crow Solar project, the most northerly off-grid solar project.
 The diesel sites are spread throughout the Yukon, Northwest Territories and Alberta and serve remote communities that are not connected to the grid.

 Canadian Utilities' Electricity Distribution and Transmission continue to advance their strategy to enable renewable energy generation and delivery while supporting their customers' energy needs.
-In August 2022, the Government of Northwest Territories announced it is providing Northland Utilities up to \$300,000 to support the installation of two public EV fast-charger stations in Yellowknife.
+In August 2022, the Government of Northwest Territories announced it was providing Northland Utilities up to \$300,000 to support the installation of two public EV fast-charger stations in Yellowknife.
 In December 2022, ATCO Electric Yukon, a subsidiary of CU Inc., and Copper Niisüü Limited Partnership finalized landmark Electricity Purchase Agreements to underpin the Saa Sè Energy Project in Beaver Creek and the wind facility project in Burwash Landing to enhance energy autonomy for both the White River and Kluane First Nations.
-More information is presented in the Company's MD&A.